rasheedmhd/ferndi/README.md

 # Ferndi

-An opinionated way to manage your money.
+An opinionated way to manage your wealth.

 ## About
 An opinionated way to manage your money.